 The key to success with these delicate cuttings is to create the right environment which is high humidity but doesn’t over soak it.

 Placing your wet stick in a plastic zip-lock bag will keep your cutting nicely humid and encourage those roots to emerge.
-Including some sphagnum moss can help to hold the humidity and give your roots something to hold on to.
+Including some coconut coir can help to hold the humidity and give your roots something to hold on to.

 Thai Constellation Root Separation